tudelft3d/City4CFD/README.md

 # todo
 ## Short-term
-    - Adjust code to work with exact constructions
+    - Try to make Ken's enhanced cdt work
-    - Height interpolation from CDT rather than PC
+    - Try some of the remeshing utilities to get a smoother surface
+    - Look into averaging water

 ## Longer-term
     - Point cloud processing